andy-maier/ansible-doc-template-extractor/README.md

 [antsibull_docs_parser.rst.to_rst()](https://docs.ansible.com/projects/antsibull-docs-parser/python-api/#antsibull_docs_parser.rst.to_rst)
 function is used.
-That function creates specific Sphinx roles that require the `sphinx_antsibull_ext` Sphinx extension to be used, which is provided by the "antsibull-docs" Pyhton package.
+That function creates specific Sphinx roles that require the `sphinx_antsibull_ext` Sphinx extension to be used, which is provided by the "antsibull-docs" Python package.
 For example, the documentation string text `O(state=present)` is translated to `` :ansopt:`state=present` ``.

 # Project-defined spec file formats